Downtown Improvements Project

-Status: Stage 1 Complete, Stage 2 Under Construction, Stage 3 Contemplated
+Status: Stage 1 Complete, Stage 2 Complete, Stage 3 Under Construction

-Over the past several years, Downtown West Dundee has undergone its most extensive renovation in decades.
+Over the past several years, Downtown West Dundee has undergone its most extensive renovation in decades, including additional public gathering spaces, enhanced infrastructure and renovations to nearly every commercial property therein.

 In early 2017, the empty Ace Hardware building at 118 S First was removed and replaced by an expanded and improved public parking lot to support the downtown business community.
-The old Pump House/Fire Station at 98 Oregon were also removed at that time.
-Bricks from the Pump House were reclaimed and held, with the intent of building a new code-compliant structure designed to pay tribute to the original.
-Potential construction of this amenity will be considered for Stage 3 of the Downtown Improvements Project.
+The old Pump House/Fire Station at 98 Oregon was also removed at that time.
+Bricks from the Pump House were reclaimed and held, with the intent of building a new code-compliant structure designed to pay tribute to the original in Stage 3.
 Its usable space would support public events and activities.

 The most dramatic change occurred on the southeast corner of First and Main (Rte 72).
 The complex of buildings fronting Main St just west of the Fox River were removed to establish a new public park area and riverfront improvements for public use.
 In addition, three new stone-facade dumpster enclosures were constructed to serve the downtown businesses.
 These improvements were completed in Stage 1.
-Stage 2 of the Downtown Improvements Project was completed in 2020, and includes additional riverfront improvements and additional parking spaces east of First Street.
+Stage 2 Downtown Improvements were completed in 2020 and include additional riverfront improvements and additional parking spaces east of First Street.